 Mr. Duva moved on to become a systems administrator, technical lead, and modeling, testing and systems engineer at Bay Technologies Consulting Group, Inc. and Syracuse Research Corporation.
 In those positions, he architected and implemented complete IT solutions, provided senior technical and management support for enterprise IT systems, and engineered distributed network monitoring and management systems.

-Since joining Axom, Duva has coordinated security processes across disparate customer organizations and designed a multi-tiered, web-enabled, automated data management tool to consolidate disparate data sources and intelligently analyze potential risks.
-With strong research, analytical, modeling, and problem-solving skills, Duva has built expertise in systems security analysis, digital warfare, system architecture and network engineering.
+Since joining Axom, Duva has served as Vice President, CIO, and CISO, coordinating security processes across disparate customer organizations and designing a multi-tiered, web-enabled, automated data management tools to consolidate disparate data sources and intelligently analyze potential risks.
+With strong research, analytical, modeling, and problem-solving skills, Mr. Duva has built expertise in systems security analysis, digital warfare, system architecture, and security engineering.

 Flowers, who holds a Bachelor of Science in Electrical Engineering from New Mexico State University and a Master of Science in Electrical Engineering from The Johns Hopkins University, has in-depth knowledge of modern telecommunications, networking, circuit and packet switching, digital multiplexing, digital signal processing, and a wide range of voice and data communications.
 He has extensive experience in wireless communications systems and their complex architectures, as well as processor architectures and reverse engineering processes.

 Prior to joining Axom Technologies, he served as chief systems engineer at SAIC, providing architecture and design for a complex telecommunications system.
 As a systems engineer at Lockheed Martin, he supported the Exterior Communications Systems for the Virginia and Sea Wolf class submarines.
 While working for Atlantic Coast Telesys, he served as a software developer for Department of Defense systems, performing modeling in support of the Blackmagic/Blackstream programs and completed system development and design for Voodoo.
 Flowers also served as a lead research engineer at TRW Mel and a system engineer at the Department of Defense where he was responsible for developing the software and hardware requirements and design plans for Roadwarrior.